itzVort3x1/DSA_prep/README.md

 All the basics of C++

 <h1>c++ Loops folder</h1>
-All the basic loops in c++, with examples
+All the basic loops in c++, with examples.

 <h1>c++ Patterns folder</h1>
 27 different patterns from basic to advance, for better understanding of while loops and logical reasoning.